emilio-cartoni/REAL2020_starter_kit/README.md

-# How do I can use simplifications?
+# How can I use the simplifications?
 ## Actions space reduction:
   - 'macro_action': it allows to reduce the action space from the 9-dimensional joints space to a four-dimensional space, where the four values (x1,y1,x2,y2) represent a trajectory on the table that starts from (x1,y1) and ends to (x2,y2).
   - 'cartesian': it allows to reduce the action space from the joints space to a seven-dimensional space, where the seven values (x,y,z,o1,o2,o3,o4) represent the three-dimensional point in the space plus the gripper desidered orientation.